ssreelakshmi88/Project-2/README.md

 - First Time Visitor Goals

- i.
-As a first time visitor, I want to understand the rules to play the game.
+ 1. As a first time visitor, I want to understand the rules to play the game.

- ii.
-Upon commencement, I want to be able to track my progress and know instantaneously whether my response to the questions are correct.
+ 2. Upon commencement, I want to be able to track my progress and know instantaneously whether my response to the questions are correct.

- iii.
-As the game ends, I want to see the final score and a table summarizing my response and the correct answers.
+ 3. As the game ends, I want to see the final score and a table summarizing my response and the correct answers.

   - Returning Visitor Goals

- i.
-As a returning visitor, I want to play a new questionnaire to test my knowledge in multiple rounds.
+ 1. As a returning visitor, I want to play a new questionnaire to test my knowledge in multiple rounds.

- ii.
-As a returning visitor, I want to contact the developer with any questions that I may have.
+ 2. As a returning visitor, I want to contact the developer with any questions that I may have.

 ### Design